Note: Struck through text below is used to help emphasize which adjustments have been made to the SCS process in response to the pandemic.

 Students who miss class

 Students who miss class on the day evaluations are administered can still go online to fill out the survey

 and can turn in a blue sheet either to the Provost’s Office (M-F 8:30am-4pm) or the Paresky drop boxes.

 Blue comment sheets

-For the Fall 2020 term — Blue comment sheets are online.
+For the Spring 2021 term — Blue comment sheets are online.
 They appear as the very last question of the electronic SCS form (preview link above).

 While the online survey provides quantitative and qualitative feedback, the blue comment sheets are an opportunity for private qualitative feedback to the instructor.
 The sheets are solely for your benefit, and will likely not be seen by anyone else, although a limited number of staff have access to them in order to ensure proper collection and distribution.
 The blue comment sheets will be

 returned to you available in PeopleSoft after your grades have been submitted to and posted by the Registrar’s Office.
 If you would like to ask students to respond to specific open-ended questions that you devise, whether in addition to or in place of the traditional blue sheets, you may do so.
 However, please treat those custom comment sheets as if they were blue sheets, using the same blue envelopes and confidentiality-protecting procedures described above.
 We recommend informing your students of any specific questions in advance of the SCS launch (May 10, 2021) and clearly explaining they should respond on the final page of the SCS, the page that appears after they have been told they successfully completed the evaluative portion of the SCS.

 How evaluation results are used